bitloops/bitloops-language/examples/README.md

 To achieve eventual consistency, systems may use a variety of techniques, such as:
 - **Conflict resolution:** resolving conflicts when they arise
-- **Versioning:** assigning unique identifies to each update, alloing the system to track the history of changes
+- **Versioning:** assigning unique identifies to each update, along the system to track the history of changes
 - **Reconciliation:** periodically comparing different views of the data to detect and correct any inconsistencies.

 By using these techniques, eventually consistent systems are able to provide high availability and scalability while still ensuring data consistency over time.